tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-Streak Day 22
+Streak Day 23
-January 5, 2016 - Pushed masthead links into reducer read from blogmeta so that they're more dynamic.
+January 6, 2016 - Pushed static content further into the Corner of Eventual Persistence.
+Created a repository which will eventually connect to whatever backend I want.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.